-35 communication games for effective, empathetic teams
+43 communication games for teams

-Effective communication is a vital aspect of a high-performing team.
+Effective communication is a vital aspect of any high-performing team.
 With good workplace communication, teams can more effectively align on what’s important, feel connected, and effectively achieve their goals.
-Communication skills like active listening, honesty, radical candor, and respect can help your team create strong working relationships, be more productive and feel happier too!

 Without effective communication, problems like team siloing, misalignment, employee unhappiness and more are likely to surface.
 Something as simple as an unsent email or a bad Zoom meeting can be what makes a campaign fail or a team become unproductive.
 Working to improve team communication can be transformative for your interpersonal relationships, whatever your role or workplace!

-The benefits of good workplace communication are numerous and extend beyond meetings, interpersonal communications, and emails.
-With strong communication skills and a considered effort to improve communication between both teams and individuals, you can see some of the following benefits:
+The benefits of good communication in the workplace are numerous and extend beyond meetings, interpersonal communications, and emails.

 - Better conflict management and conflict mitigation